vitosamson/np-mod-tools/README.md

 The extension makes a number of assumptions which makes it pretty much useful only on /r/NeutralPolitics.

-  - the TrackbackLinkBot needs to be working in order to pick up the modmail thread ID from the submission page
+  - the NeutralverseBot needs to be working in order to pick up the Slack thread link from the submission page
   - the rules on /about/rules need to be present
   - the sticky approval comment needs to be available at /wiki/submission_sticky